How to use Apple’s iPad Magic Keyboard

-Got yourself one of those new-fangled iPad Magic Keyboards to use with your iPad while working remotely?
-Go you.
+Got yourself one of those new-fangled Magic Keyboards for the iPad Pro to use while working remotely?
+Go, you!
 Here’s what you need to know to get the best out of it, best read alongside my earlier iPad productivity guide.

 How to wake it up